gregorio-project/gregorio/fonts/README.md

 - St. Gallen, Stiftsbibliothek (http://www.e-codices.unifr.ch)
 - Einsiedeln, Stiftsbibliothek (http://www.e-codices.unifr.ch)

 and are published here with the consent of these two institutions, which we thank.
 You can see the source for each glyph in [GregorioNabcRef](../doc/GregorioNabcRef.tex).
-Technically, this means that the font is looking precisely like these old codices, and that anyone wanting to improve/fork the font can resuse these images, at the condition to release his font under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+Anyone wanting to improve/fork the font can base on this file, at the condition to release the new font under the [SIL Open Font License](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 # The case of Gregoria